eest12/Cat-Generator/README.md

 ## Future improvements

 - When the daily limit of calls to the SightEngine API has been reached, the page stops updating with new images, getting stuck on the loader icon.
-A similar problem prevents the webpage from working properly on Github Pages, since the `config` file with the API key is missing.
 This should be improved so that new cat images are still displayed even when the background color functionality isn't working.
 - UI should be made responsive so it adjusts to different screen dimensions.
 - Speed could be improved by reducing the amount of API calls.
 - Because the images are made to cover a fixed width and height while retaining their original aspect ratio, sometimes a significant portion of the photo is cropped out (like the cat's head, or even the whole cat).
 This should be fixed to ensure the cat is always visible.